cjrandersson/research-agent-x/README.md

 # SÄNDEMAN

-### Venture Intelligence · Weak-Signal Research · Opportunity Discovery
+### Peripheral intelligence · Wide-field intelligence for markets in motion

 **A wide-angle research system for finding real market friction before it becomes obvious.**